 Emotions were better this week.
-Nothing huge to report, but I did want to say that I have written the emotions post and it is in line to be published this coming Friday.
+Nothing huge to report, but I did want to say that I have written the emotions post here:

 I got a yeast infection in my nipples this week.
 I wanted to mention it because when I first got one with Kaitlyn, I had no idea what it was.
 It got worse and worse until I was bleeding and split open.
 It was really painful.
 I finally did some reading and realized I had a yeast infection.
 Once I started treatment, the pain subsided and I eventually healed.
 And yes, I continued nursing through it!
 I am so stubborn.

 So this time I knew immediately.
 I was able to get some medication for it.
 McKenna doesn’t have any signs of thrush, so I am hoping this is short-lived.
 Kaitlyn and I passed it back and forth until she was about 7 months old (but I wasn’t bleeding the whole time, just until I started treatment).
 If anyone has any wonderful yeast infection remedies, I am all ears (or eyes I guess).

 I also forgot to mention back in week two I think that I had mastitis.
 This was not big news for me; I got mastitis with both Brayden and Kaitlyn.
 I know the signs well enough to get it taken care of immediately, so it was only an issue for an evening and night (before antibiotics took care of things).